kmfolgar/kmartinez.com/cv.md

 ### Affiliated Organizations and Societies

 - Society for Epidemiologic Research – SER-
+- Interdisciplinary Association for Population Health Science - IAPHS -
-- American Public Health Association
+- American Public Health Association - APHA -
 - College of Physicians and Surgeons of Guatemala
 - College of Physicians of Philadelphia, Public Health Section.
 - Urban Health Network for Latin America and the Caribbean, Drexel University.